Obituary of Mirian Catalan Bray

 Special thanks and appreciation to the staff and residents at The Springs at South Biscayne retirement home for their care and friendship, and to her neighbors in Heron Creek.
 Mirian was very fond of you all.

 Mirian is resting at Charlotte Memorial Funeral Home and Cemetery in Punta Gorda, Florida, 9400 Indian Spring Cemetery Road, Punta Gorda, Florida.
 33950.
 Memorial donations in Mirian’s honor can be made to First Baptist Church of North Port.
 Visitation: Saturday, November 2, 2019 from 10 a.m. to 11 a.m. with funeral services following.
 Lunch will then be served as family and friends come together to celebrate Mirian’s life.

-To send flowers to the family of Mirian Bray, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Mirian Bray, please visit Tribute Store